use-cardano/use-cardano/README.md

 # USE CARDANO

-## Unreleased

-**OBS!!
-This project is unreleased.
-Feel free to use it, but be aware that it is to be considered as an alpha version.
-Things can break, the APIs will change etc.**

-### Release Timeline

-I am aiming for an initial beta (as in a functional and stable solution with a finalized API) release before end-of-year 2022.
-I think this is realistic.
-Please see [this issue](https://github.com/GGAlanSmithee/use-cardano/issues/7) for what is left to do.

-## Overview

-This repository contains the source code for [use-cardano](https://www.npmjs.com/package/use-cardano), a react hook that makes interacting with the Cardano blockchain easy.
+use-cardano is a react context, hook, and set of components that makes interacting with the Cardano blockchain easy.
+It allows you to build web3 applications, connect wallets and performing tasks such as signing transactions and interacting with smart contracts.

 ## Documentation

-Visit the [documentation site](https://use-cardano.alangaming.com/) for installation instructions and usage examples.
+Visit the [documentation site](https://use-cardano.alangaming.com/) for installation instructions, configuration options, and live examples.

 ## Contributing / Development

+This repository contains the source code for [use-cardano](https://www.npmjs.com/package/use-cardano), a react hook that makes interacting with the Cardano blockchain easy.

 Feel free to contribute in any capacity, either by opening an issue, creating a pull request or by giving feedback.